 Some of Europe’s most notable museums, charming historic districts and sandy beaches boasting views of the Mediterranean Sea battle for attention in the Spanish city of Valencia, the third largest city in the country.
 This under-the-radar destination is much more than the birthplace of paella: it is the forefront of past meeting present in Spain.

 Today, visitors to Valencia are watching the city evolve before their eyes.
 Once defined by the Turia River, Valencia’s former riverfront is now dominated by the City of Arts and Science, an impressive museum complex with spectacular architecture and exhibits.
 Historic markets, cathedrals and plazas remind visitors of Valencia’s past, and still, the historic port town holds true to its roots with several beaches offering a front-row view of the Mediterranean Sea.

 Of course, eating is a way of life throughout Spain, and Valencia is no exception.
 It was here that the popular Spanish dish of paella was born, and travellers will delight in trying the many variations of local paella while visiting the city.
 Nightlife in Valencia doesn’t disappoint either, especially in the lively neighborhood of Barrio del Carmen.
-With so much to offer it’s wise to plan you visit once you have booked you flight to Valencia, making most of what the city has to offer.
+With so much to offer it’s wise to plan you visit once you have booked your cheap flight to Valencia, making most of what the city has to offer.

 Getting around Valencia

 Public transportation is a useful option for getting around Valencia.
 An underground metro system bypasses city traffic is best for exploring the city centre and beach areas.
 Public buses are another convenient option for getting around Valencia.
 Tourists may also be interested in the sightseeing bus that runs historical- and maritime-themed routes.
 Many of the city’s popular attractions are accessible by foot or bicycle, and more than 100 bicycle rental stations are available throughout Valencia.